We move the intelligence of the system to the moment where care happens.

 "Good — because he's smiling"

-Structured assessment: respiratory, cardiovascular, pain, mental
+Structured observation: respiratory, cardiovascular, pain, mental status

 Condition monitoring